 Much depends on the type of product you plan to sell.
 Some products will naturally fall under certain categories.
 However, the model you end up selling under will partially define and shape your entire business plan going forward.

 Use the different business models above as a launchpad to building a foundation you can rely on.
 Then, continue to innovate how you deliver value to your customers.
-You’ll soon start to see the impact of a good business model first hand and kick off your path to entrepreneurship the right way.
+You’ll soon start to see the impact of a good business model first hand, avoid one of many common business mistakes, and kick off your path to entrepreneurship the right way.

 Illustration by Pete Ryan